Personal Bankruptcy Toronto – A Fresh Financial Start

 • The opportunity to eliminate unsecured debt and emerge with a clean slate, and

-• Some private debt and credit counselling to assist you to regain and keep control over your future financial life.
+• Some private debt and credit counseling to assist you to regain and keep control over your future financial life.

-Many people who have been bankrupt call it being given a new lease on life.
-It literally is in a sense because you’re legally given a chance to settle your liabilities and end the cycle of debt in your life.
-As soon as you are discharged from the bankruptcy, you should begin your life debt free.
+Many bankrupt people call it being given a new lease on life, a fresh start with financial freedom.
+It is in a sense because you’re legally given a chance to settle your liabilities and end the cycle of debt in your life.
+As soon as you are discharged from bankruptcy, you should begin your life debt-free.
 You can have a clear field to start afresh and no longer be hindered by the oppressive pressure and discouragement of indebtedness.

 The only way to find out for sure is to speak to a Licensed Insolvency Trustee (for brevity referred to in these pages as a “LIT” or “trustee”).
 Only a LIT can put everything in perspective for you and allow you to determine if filing for personal bankruptcy will be what you need.